Surbhi-Kohli/JSModulesAndWebpack/Webpack/4CoreConceptsWebpack.md

 rules:[
 {
 test:/\.less$/,
-use:['style','css','less'] //is equivalent to style(css(less())) ---less is executed first }
+use:['style','css','less'] //is equivalent to style(css(less())) "right to left execution" ---less is executed first }
 ]
 //The anatomy of a loader is just a function that takes a source and it returns a new source .
-//Loaders always execute from right to left.Technically,under the hood they go right left right ,but the first pass from left to right
+//Loaders always execute from right to left.Technically,under the hood they go right left right ,but the first pass
-//is just to collect meta-data
+//from left to right is just to collect meta-data
 ```

 ### Plugins